AdamMc331/AndroidAppTemplate/README.md

 }
 ```

-In addition, there is a [versions.gradle](/buildscripts/versions.gradle) file which includes the version numbers of all dependencies used inside the app module.
-The benefit of moving them here, is that if any dependencies are shared between two modules, we only have to update the version number in one spot.
-As an added bonus, each dependency version also has a comment linking to the release page, so you can quickly reference to see what's changed.
+In addition, all of the app module dependencies are defined using a gradle version catalog, found in this [toml](gradle/libs.versions.toml) file.